 Don’t mislead students as to the extent of their influence on curriculum development.

-Don't begin the student brainstorm session blindly.
-Consider ways to address common brainstorm pitfalls like students conforming to the ideas of their peers or even mimicking one another.
+Don’t begin the student brainstorming session blindly.
+Consider ways to address common brainstorming pitfalls like students conforming to the ideas of their peers or even mimicking one another.